What Is Lead Generation? A Complete B2B Guide for 2026

 • Multi-touch, multi-channel sequence builders with custom triggers, phone and email cadences, and performance tracking

-Some sales automation software is even more specialized, handling specific tasks like gathering contact information for inbound leads, and analyzing sales calls for key insights.
+Some sales automation software handles more specialized tasks, including gathering contact information for inbound leads and analyzing sales calls for key insights.

-Intent Data and AI Platforms: Modern lead generation increasingly relies on buyer intent signals and AI-driven automation.
+Modern lead generation increasingly relies on buyer intent signals and AI-driven automation.
 Intent data platforms identify when prospects are researching solutions in your category, even before they visit your website.
-AI platforms like ZoomInfo Copilot automate research, outreach, and follow-up while maintaining personalization at scale.
+ZoomInfo's GTM Workspace automates research and personalized outreach at scale, surfacing the right accounts at the right moment based on verified data and live signals.
+GTM Studio enables RevOps and marketing teams to design, enrich, and launch go-to-market plays instantly.

 Lead Generation Best Practices